jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01b.md

 ---
 heading: Chapter 1b
-title: "The Causes of Consonances"
+title: "The Sounds of Strings"
-description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+description: "When 2 strings emit identical sounds, a third note which is consonant with one of them will also be consonant with the other"
 image: /covers/harmony.jpg
-weight: 4
+weight: 6
 author: Johannes Kepler
 icon: /icons/kepler.png
 ---

-## Axiom 6

-When 2 strings emit identical sounds, a third note which is consonant with one of them will also be consonant with the other; and one which is dissonant from one will also be dissonant from the other, and so with various different kinds of consonances or discords also.
+## Axiom 6: When 2 strings emit identical sounds, a third note which is consonant with one of them will also be consonant with the other; and one which is dissonant from one will also be dissonant from the other, and so with various different kinds of consonances or discords also.

 Note that identity of sound is put in the subordinate position as a species, and consonance in the antecedent position as genus.